-Harrisburg is a decidedly white-collar town, with fully 85.89% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Harrisburg is a town of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Harrisburg who work in management occupations (14.20%), business and financial occupations (13.91%), and office and administrative support (13.72%).
+Harrisburg is a decidedly white-collar town, with fully 88.32% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Harrisburg is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Harrisburg who work in management occupations (16.47%), sales jobs (10.82%), and business and financial occupations (10.18%).

 Also of interest is that Harrisburg has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Harrisburg in 2010 was $29,274, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
-This equates to an annual income of $117,096 for a family of four.
-However, Harrisburg contains both very wealthy and poor people as well.
+The per capita income in Harrisburg in 2018 was $37,818, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $151,272 for a family of four.

-Harrisburg is a very ethnically-diverse town.
+Harrisburg is an extremely ethnically-diverse town.
 The people who call Harrisburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harrisburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Harrisburg include German, English, Italian, and Polish.
+Important ancestries of people in Harrisburg include German, English, Irish, Italian, and European.

 The most common language spoken in Harrisburg is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Langs. of India.